email format sample

 Dear Customer Care Team,

 I hope you are doing well.
 I am reaching out regarding my recent order, Order #12345, which was delivered on February 20th.
-Unfortunately, upon receiving the package, I noticed that one of the items, the Bluetooth Headphones, is missing from the shipment.
+Unfortunately, upon receiving the package, I noticed that one of the items, the Bluetooth Headphones, was missing from the shipment.

 Could you kindly assist me in resolving this issue?
 I would appreciate it if you could provide guidance on how we can proceed, whether it be a replacement or a refund for the missing item.

-Please let me know if you need any further details regarding the order or shipping information.
+Please let me know if you need further details regarding the order or shipping information.
 I look forward to your prompt assistance in this matter.

 Thank you for your time and support.